 Question 7 asked respondents to give reasons as to why they support or oppose e-bikes.
-Staff sorted the responses into nine general categories: Safety, Circumstantial, Access, Inactive, Erosion, Segregate, Dislike,
+Staff sorted the responses into nine general categories: Safety, Circumstantial, Access, Inactive, Erosion, Segregate, Dislike, Indifference, and Other.
+Common answers under each category are provided below.

-Categories Common Respondent Answers Safety Speed concerns, Overcrowding, Poor trail etiquette, Reckless behavior, etc. Circumstantial Only on wide trails, Only if bikes are already allowed, If trail rules are followed, etc. Allows older people ride, Allows more people to share preserve, Gets more Access people on the preserve, etc. Inactive Not exercise, No effort involved, They are not earning it, etc. Erosion Less bikes less damage, Trail damage, etc. As long as they are separate from other users, Keep bikes away from hikers, Segregate etc. Dislike Don't like motorized vehicles in preserve, Do not like e-bikes, etc. Indifference Don't bother me, Same as a regular bike, Never had an issue, etc. Other Will start fires, Too much like a Harley, Are motorcycles, etc.
+Categories Common Respondent Answers Safety Speed concerns, Overcrowding, Poor trail etiquette, Reckless behavior, etc. Circumstantial Only on wide trails, Only if bikes are already allowed, If trail rules are followed, etc. Access Allows older people ride, Allows more people to share the preserve, Gets more people on the preserve, etc. Inactive Not exercise, No effort involved, They are not earning it, etc. Erosion Less bikes = less damage, Trail damage, etc. As long as they are separate from other users, Keep bikes away from hikers, Segregate etc. Dislike Don't like motorized vehicles in preserve, Do not like e-bikes, etc. Indifference Don't bother me, Same as a regular bike, Never had an issue, etc. Other Will start fires, Too much like a Harley, Are motorcycles, etc.